-Residues from the EGCS washwater are to be collected on board and delivered ashore at suitable reception facilities that administrations are required to provide under Regulation 17 to MARPOL Annex VI.
-Discharging these residues at sea or incinerating them on board is not permitted.
-It is also mandated by the Guidelines that storage and disposal of such residues are to be recorded in the EGC Record Book, inclusive of the date, time and location of delivery.
-The EGC Record Book may form a part of an existing logbook or electronic recording system as approved by the Administration.
+Residues from the EGCS washwater are to be collected onboard and delivered ashore at suitable reception facilities that administrations are required to provide under Regulation 17 to MARPOL Annex VI.
+Discharging these residues at sea or incinerating them onboard is prohibited.
+It is also mandated by the Guidelines that storage and disposal of such residues are to be recorded in an EGC log, including the date, time and location of delivery.
+The EGC log may form a part of an existing logbook or electronic recording system as approved by the Administration.

-EGCS SYSTEM APPROVAL
+EGCS APPROVAL

-There are two basic parts to obtaining full approval of an EGC system: the statutory MARPOL approval process covering the environmental performance aspects, and classification society approval to the individual society's rules.
-Type approval from a classification society covers these aspects, in association with any other applicable or voluntary standards to which the EGCS manufacturer wishes to have the product validated against.
+There are two basic parts to obtaining full approval of an EGCS:

+- 1. The statutory MARPOL approval process covering the environmental performance aspects, and - 2.
+The classification society approval to the individual society's rules.

+Type approval from a classification society acting as a R.O. on behalf of the ship's Flag Administration covers both these aspects, in association with any other applicable or voluntary standards to which the EGCS manufacturer wishes to have the product validated against.
 Full type approval would encompass the design assessment, validation or type testing and manufacturing assessments as per the IMO definition for type approval under MSC.1/Circ.1221.